shardsio/shardsio.github.io/product.md

 ### Product and Services

-Shards.io is a platform for processing large volumes of structured and semi-structured data based on opensource technologies.
+Shards.io is a platform for processing large volumes of structured and semi-structured data based on open source technologies.
 It best suits for hybrid transactional/analytical type of data load and ensures online analysis capabilities.

 We provide tools for building and managing big clusters of Postgresql databases on commodity hardware